parky0113/MMAP/README.md

 The Report Generator Application is a versatile graphical user interface (GUI) program designed to simplify the process of importing, processing, and generating formatted Excel reports.
 Whether you're a financial analyst, data manager, or business professional, this application streamlines your workflow by providing an intuitive interface to handle data manipulation and report creation tasks.

+## IMPORTANT
+- Configuration.xlsx file can be edited but it has to be with the exe file.
+- Columns can be added or removed from master data(SpendConsole), but following columns must be present:
+  1. Invoice Date
+  2. IsCreditMemo
+  3. Comments
+  4. Status
+  5. Entity
+  6. Supplier Name
+  7. ReceivedDate
+  These columns are only hard coded column names, so you cannot modify in master data.
+  However, you can reorder columns whatever you like.
+- If it does not respond for more than two minute, try close the program and restart the process.

 ## Key Features

 - **Data Import:** Easily import Excel data files containing invoice and supplier information through a user-friendly interface.